The 25 Most Common Religious Fallacies

 “We cannot currently explain X, therefore God caused X.”

-This argument assumes that lack of a natural explanation increases the probability of a supernatural one.
-That assumption is never justified.
-Ignorance does not point in any particular direction.
-If it did, any unknown could be explained by any unfalsifiable cause.
-The argument provides no criteria for preferring God over alternative explanations, nor any method for testing the claim.
-Historically, once explanations are found, the divine hypothesis is discarded without loss, demonstrating that it never possessed explanatory power in the first place.
+Why it fails: this argument quietly assumes that the lack of a natural explanation somehow increases the probability of a supernatural one, and that assumption is never justified.
+Ignorance does not point in any particular direction at all.
+If it did, then any unknown whatsoever could be explained by any unfalsifiable cause you cared to name.
+The argument offers no criteria for preferring a god over the countless alternative explanations, and no method for testing the claim once it is made.
+Historically, once a real explanation is found, the divine hypothesis is simply discarded without any loss, which demonstrates that it never possessed real explanatory power in the first place.

 2. Special Pleading